 The children's petting zoo is open on Saturdays 1:30-2:30pm.

-The Pana'ewa zoo and gardens are yet another beautiful place in Hilo to spend time.
+The Pana'ewa zoo and gardens are a beautiful place in Hilo to spend time.